gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

-therefore several float math functions are provided to circumvent builtin calls. e.g. you may not write  a = b / c  with float variables. you must use a = fdiv(b, c)
+therefore several float math functions are provided to circumvent builtin calls. e.g. you may not write  a = b / c  with float variables. you must use a = fdiv(b, c) since RISCV ESPs use special floating point constants from ROM memory to circumvent this, we have to specify those constants as fractions  with FLCONST(x, y) so specify 273.15  as FLCONST(27315, 100)

 how to create relocatable plugins: